0xSmartContract/Echidna--Fuzzer/README.md

 # Fuzz tests for the ABDK Math 64.64 library using Echidna
-This was my submission to the Secureum CAREX TOB Echidna workshop.
-Didn't find any artificial issues for the evaluation for this submission was disqualified because the code couldn't compile correctly.
-I would suggest looking at [BMateo](https://github.com/BMateo/EchidnaWorkshop/blob/main/contracts/Echidna-CAREX.sol) for he found 7/10.
-Still this may be a good learning source to look at and pick apart so enjoy!
+This was my submission to the Secureum CAREX  Echidna workshop.
+Find 2 issues and successful, accepted

 ## Before starting